More Biographical Information

-Maggie is a flautist and a piano tuner.
-She spent her youth performing folk music, primarily Irish, on various wind instruments.
+Maggie is primarily a flutist and a piano tuner.
+She spent her youth performing folk music, primarily Irish, on various wind and stringed instruments.
 She began her formal education at the University of South Florida, and completed her Bachelors degree in music education at Concord University in 1998 where she became interested in piano technology.
 During her college years, she focused on art music, primarily 20th century.
 As a music education major, she spent much time with string and wind instrument pedagogy, which gave her a broad perspective on instrumental performance.
 She taught in the WV public school system from 1999 to 2003, and has taught private lessons in winds and strings since 1990.
-Although she dabbled in piano technology as a hobby since 1997, she started tuning pianos professionally in 2002.
+Although she dabbled in piano technology as a hobby starting in the late 1990's, she started tuning pianos professionally in 2002.
 (See her piano page for more info.)
 She received her master of arts degree in music from Radford University in 2013 with a supplemental concentration in music pedagogy.
-Since then, she has taught woodwinds, intro to music, and music for elementary school teachers as an adjunct for Concord University along with her private lessons.
+After that, she taught woodwinds, intro to music, and music for elementary school teachers as an adjunct for Concord University until 2020 and has continued teaching privately.
 Maggie is a member of the American Banjo Fraternity, the Eastern United States Pipe Band Association, the Piano Technicians Guild, and the Viola da Gamba Society of New York.